metov/yaghm/README.md

 When using `enable` and `disable`, if you pass `--dryrun` no files will actually be written.

-You can also run custom hook command (eg. update) with `yaghm update`.
+You can also run custom hook commands (e.g. update) with `yaghm update`.
 If any hooks in your config [specify the command](doc/config.md), it will be executed.

 ## Install
 Install with `pip install yaghm`